-Kitchen knives are like fountain pens—you want one that feels good in your hand.
+Kitchen knives are like nice pens—you will use it often and you want one that feels good in your hand.
 But at what point should you feel OK spending good money on a quality kitchen knife?
 Chef Instructor Bill Briwa gives us expert advice to help answer that very question…

 Kitchen knives are like fountain pens; you want one that feels good in your hand.
 Don’t spend a lot of money on kitchen knives until you have had the chance to work with some and figure out which types you like.